RPT-OPEC and Draghi drag on European shares

 By Alistair Smout

-LONDON, June 2 Euro zone shares gave away early gains on Thursday after OPEC failed to agree an output ceiling for oil and the European Central Bank revised its inflation and growth forecasts only slightly higher.
+LONDON, June 2 European shares edged into negative territory on Thursday after OPEC failed to agree an output ceiling for oil and the European Central Bank revised its inflation and growth forecasts only slightly higher.

-The euro zone blue chip Euro STOXX 50 turned lower to close down 0.2 percent.
-The pan-European STOXX 600 and FTSEurofirst 300 edged up 0.1 percent.
+The pan-European STOXX 600 and FTSEurofirst 300 indexes were both down 0.3 percent by 1327 GMT, having fallen around 1 percent in the previous session.

-Oil and gas shares among the top sectoral fallers, down 0.5 percent after an OPEC delegate told Reuters that OPEC was not changing its output policy, meaning the organisation had failed to agree a new production ceiling.
+Oil and gas shares were the top sectoral fallers, down 1 percent after an OPEC delegate told Reuters that OPEC was not changing its ouptut policy, meaning the organisation had failed to agree a new production ceiling.

 The prospect of lower oil prices complicates the task of central banks as they attempt to battle deflation.